kiwilan/php-notifier/README.md

 > [!WARNING]
 > Not ready for production for now.

-PHP Notifier is a package to send notifications for Discord, Slack or mails.
+PHP Notifier is a package to send mails or notifications for Discord or Slack.

 > [!IMPORTANT]
 > This package does not support push notifications or SMS.